Superman-jp/SAS_Plotter/docs/_sources/Mirrored_histogram.rst.txt

 horizontal histogram
 =======================

-when orient parameter is set "h", histogram is displayed in horizontal Orientation.
+when orient parameter is set "h", histogram is displayed in horizontal Orientation.The plot is also called "Butterfly chart".
 (x: response, y=level)

 if xaxistype parameter is "discrete", y-axis will be reversed.